What’s New in Second Step® K-12 Programs for 2025–2026: Expanded Support, Deeper Engagement, and Tools for Impact

 Related Reading

-Learning Growth Among Students in NAIS Schools Before, During, and Since the COVID-19 Pandemic
+Learning Growth Among Students in NYSAIS Schools Before, During, and Since the COVID-19 Pandemic

-Among NAIS member schools that are also ERB members student learning has made a substantial recovery from the COVID disruption.
-Assessment data from the 2023-2024 school year show that the pace of student learning approximates pre-pandemic rates of growth in ELA and has exceeded pre-pandemic growth in Math. […] read more
+Among NYSAIS schools that are also ERB members, however, student learning has made a complete recovery from the COVID disruption.
+Assessment data from the 2023-2024 school year shows that the pace of student learning matches pre-pandemic rates of growth in ELA and exceeds pre-pandemic growth in Math. […] read more

 Become a member